 Further growing awareness, easy access and changing life style have been the key growth drivers for this sector.
 In India, the number of online users are increasing day by day.
 This along with retail market and growth in modern trade it is expected it will further boost the revenue for this sector viz a viz to our Company.

 Accordingly, the Company expects a good growth in the sale of products of Mother & Baby care, skin care and food products which falls under FMCG.

 Your Company has to go through different stages from conceptualization of the product to its launch in the market.
 It doesnt end there.
 The Company will always like to expand its business by entering into new products, increasing the distribution footprint and the sell out by effective marketing techniques/activities in the fast changing scenario.

-High inflation, currency volatility, slowdown in category growth rates and the present high level of inventory are the major concerns of our business.
+High inflation, currency volatility, slowdown in category growth rates and the competition are the major concerns.

 Segment wise or Product wise performance

 The Company is presently dealing mainly in two products lines.
 One is Mother & Baby care Products including skin care products and also deals in baby carriages and stroller etc. The second line of business is trading of imported food proucts.In both the product line, Company is striving to increase its turnover.

 There are abundant opportunities available in the Indian market where your Company through its strong distribution network can deliver its products in the market.
 Being a fastest growing Indian economy in the world, India continues to be a leader for the current financial year, i.e. 2019-20.
 The trend in demand of consumer products is stable and government is also initiating by way of increase in minimum sale price, health insurance and minimising the channel between the farmer and consumer.
 Consequently, it is likely that overall consumer demand will grow sharpy in the medium to long run because of rising income, aspiration and changing life styles.

 The Company has a strong distribution network & product line and accordingly investing in various reputed imported brands in food and personal care products.